As an East Coaster who had never visited the West Coast until recently, I just didn’t know what I was missing out on.

 - On that same note, the West Coast doesn’t really exude “beach vibes” (unless you’re in SoCal) and staring at a cold ocean for two weeks didn’t sound like the best time to me, I’m from Florida, remember?

-- The weather on the other side of the mountains and away from the coast is regularly way better.
+- The weather on the other side of the mountains and away from the coast is often better.
 I’ve spent a lot of time in Oregon, Bend specifically, and people just a few hours closer to the coast are ingrossed in rainy weather while we’re basking in the sun… This side of the mountains has much better weather particularly at this time of the year.

 - Lastly, I was interested in some adventure!
-So I wanted to hike and chase waterfalls, those are mostly inland.
+So I wanted to hike and chase waterfalls, and those are mostly inland.

-West Coast Road Trip Through Washington—2 Days
+Seattle to San Francisco Road Trip Through Washington—2 Days

 As this itinerary is not about exploring the cities, we drove on the outskirts of Seattle and headed straight to our main attraction: Waterfalls!